Ramos Coalition Boasts of Lead; Death Toll Rises

 _Nine people died Monday in Cagayan province, 250 miles north of Manila.

-_In Mabini, 30 miles south of Manila, gunmen killed a member of the Board of Canvassers today when she refused to surrender a ballot box, police said.
+_In Mabini, about 30 miles south of Manila, gunmen killed a member of the Board of Canvassers today when she refused to surrender a ballot box, police said.

 _Late Monday, a grenade exploded at a school in Maguindanao province where ballots were being counted, killing one person.
 A candidate’s relative died in an ambush Monday night in Capiz province, police said.